Scan and Send Load Documents

 -

-Tap the app Settings button in the lower right corner and choose your camera preferences (the settings in this step are for the Transflo app):
+Tap the app Settings button in the lower right corner and choose your camera preferences (the camera settings in this step apply only to the Transflo app):

 -